databricks/terraform-provider-databricks/docs/data-sources/service_principals.md

 Data source allows you to pick service principals by the following attributes

-- `application_id` - (Required) ID of the service principal.
-The service principal must exist before this resource can be retrieved.
+- `display_name` - (Required) Display name of the service principals.
+The service principals must exist before this resource can be retrieved.

 ## Attribute Reference

 Data source exposes the following attributes:

-- `sp_id` - The id of the service principal.
-- `application_id` - This is the application id of the given service principal
-- `external_id` - ID of the service principal in an external identity provider.
+- `application_ids` - List of `application_ids` of service principals with the display name.
+Individual service principal can be retrieved using [databricks_service_principal](databricks_service_principal.md) data source
-- `display_name` - Display name of the [service principal](../resources/service_principal.md), e.g. `Foo SPN`.
-- `home` - Home folder of the [service principal](../resources/service_principal.md), e.g. `/Users/11111111-2222-3333-4444-555666777888`.
-- `repos` - Repos location of the [service principal](../resources/service_principal.md), e.g. `/Repos/11111111-2222-3333-4444-555666777888`.
-- `active` - Whether service principal is active or not.

 ## Related Resources